Topological states and flat bands in exactly solvable decorated Cayley trees: Lieb decoration

 Furthermore, let $l$ be the layer index.
 We can introduce two sublattices on the Lieb-Cayley tree, with sublattice $\textrm{L}$ corresponding to $l$ odd (`Lieb layers') and sublattice $\textrm{C}$ corresponding to $l$ even (`Cayley layers').

 We aim to investigate the spectrum of the NN model on the Lieb-Cayley tree, with the hopping amplitude set to $t_1 = 1$.
 To utilize the method of symmetry-adapted basis states, one needs to introduce an additional set of basis states which constitute linear combinations of the Lieb nodes.
-Since the connectivity of the Lieb nodes is $K_\textrm{L}=1$, the hopping amplitude between a Lieb layer and its children in the subsequent Cayley layer is renormalized trivially with $\sqrt{K_\textrm{L}}=1$ inside the effective one-dimensional Hamiltonians of the symmetric and non-symmetric sectors (see Sec.~S-I of the Supplemental Material for further details~\cite{supp}), resulting in
+Since the connectivity of the Lieb nodes is $K_\textrm{L}=1$, the hopping amplitude between a Lieb layer and its children in the subsequent Cayley layer is renormalized trivially with $\sqrt{K_\textrm{L}}=1$ inside the effective one-dimensional Hamiltonians of the symmetric and non-symmetric sectors (see Appendix~\ref{Sec:App_LiebCayley} for further details), resulting in

 The simple form of the effective 1D Hamiltonians allows us to obtain the full spectrum of Lieb-Cayley trees using the procedure presented in Sec.~\ref{sec:methods}.
 In Fig.~\ref{Fig:LiebCayley_Spectra} we present the spectrum for the Lieb-Cayley tree with $K = 4$ for two different choices of the number of layers $M$.
 We find that the spectrum describes an insulator with a flat band at $E=0$.